8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrActorAudioSourceSync.rst

 If the AudioClip assigned to the AudioSource is shorter than the HvrActor's asset duration it will play as long as it can, if it is longer it will stop once the HvrActor stops playing.

+The AudioClip will match the HvrActor's current time.
+Syncing the HvrActor to the AudioClips's time is not supported.

 Parameters
 ------------------------------------------------------------